 - Freshly ground black pepper to taste

-- Combine the parsley, oregano and red chilies or red pepper flakes
+- Combine the parsley, oregano and red pepper flakes

-- Grind and mix with pestle to desired coarseness
+- Grind and mix with pestle or a food processor to desired coarseness

 - Add vinegar, garlic, olive oil and mix thoroughly